 Hughes’ model is generally offered over 20-30 sessions with the first half dedicated to the parents understanding their own attachment style and blocks to connection so that when it comes to bringing the child in, the parents increasingly become co therapists in the process.

 Children are generally introduced once the parents and parents are feeling encouraged by starting to see positive experiences of DDP and have really looked at any blocks within their own relationship.

 In this way, the process of developing PACE and increasing connectivity can start.
 Blocks to this happening are explored in a safe way and parent reviews happen regularly between sessions.
 The whole process is having highly beneficial outcomes on parents who are often feeling exhausted both emotionally and physically.

 If you are interested in knowing more about this highly effective therapy, www.ddpnetwork.org is a good place to look.
-You will see me listed as a practitioner on this website working towards full practitioner status.
+You will see me listed as a fully qualified practitioner on this website.

 I am now offering online sessions via Zoom, Skype, Facetime and calls.
 Please contact me for more information.